Method of production - Caught at sea

 Irish Sea, Celtic Sea, English Channel and southern North Sea

+Possible stock areas were defined for seabass in 2001, based on local fisheries for the species and on seasonal migrations, but these need to be further evaluated.
 Commercial bass fisheries developed in the late 1970s and 1980s.
 Bass is important to inshore artisanal fishers, offshore fisheries, and recreational anglers, and has a high socio-economic value.
 Historically, commercial seabass landings were minimal and the species was mainly the quarry of recreational anglers, but since the 1970s the commercial catch has escalated and by mid 1990s was believed to equal the recreational take.
-Accurate assessment of commercial catches is difficult, because legislation allows vessels to sell directly to the public up to 25 kilos per transaction, and there is no provision for collecting data for the cumulative tonnage being sold in this way.
-Possible stock areas were defined for seabass in 2001, based on local fisheries for the species and on seasonal migrations, but these need to be further evaluated.
+Although it cannot be fully quantified, the recreational catch currently represents about 27% of the total catch.
+Accurate assessment of commercial catches is also difficult because legislation allows vessels to sell directly to the public up to 25 kilos per transaction and there is no provision for collecting data for the cumulative tonnage being sold in this way.
 Fishing pressure from both commercial and recreational fishing is too high and above the recommended level.
 Recruitment has been declining since the mid-2000s, and has been poor since 2008.
-This situation, combined with increasing fishing pressure, is causing the stock to decline rapidly.
+This situation, combined with increasing fishing pressure is causing the stock to decline rapidly.
+Commercial landings in 2013 were estimated at 4,132t, with total annual removals for the recreational sector estimated at 1,500t.
 A reduction in fishing mortality is needed to prevent the spawning stock biomass (SSB) declining to such an extent that the stock's ability to rebuild itself becomes impaired.
-ICES advice for 2015 is that total landings for both commercial and recreational sectors should be no more than 1,155t.
-Last year ICES advice was for commercial landings of no more than 2,707t in 2014.
-Commercial landings in 2013 were estimated at 4,132t, with total annual removals for the recreational sector estimated at 1,500t.
-This implies that almost double the amount of fish advised is being removed from the stock and that commercial landings need to be substantially reduced, by just over half, in order to comply with scientific advice.
-ICES recommends the implementation of 'input' controls, preferably through technical measures (minimum landing sizes, mesh sizes, seasonal closures etc.) to protect juvenile fish, in conjunction with limiting entry to the offshore fishery in particular.
+ICES advice for catches in 2015 is that total landings, from both commercial and recreational sectors, should be no more than 1,155t.
+This implies almost five times the amount of fish currently advised is being removed from the stock.
+Scientific advice is to reduce fishing pressure by 80%.
+ICES further recommends the implementation of 'input' controls, preferably through technical measures (minimum landing sizes, mesh sizes, seasonal closures etc.) to protect juvenile fish, in conjunction with limiting entry to the offshore fishery in particular.
 ICES also advises that a management plan is urgently needed to develop and implement measures to substantiallly reduce fishing mortality.

 Currently there are no specific management objectives or TAC (Total Allowable Catch) for this species.
 Following representation by recreational sport anglers, the UK Government proposed to increase the minimum landing size (MLS) for wild seabass to 40 cm but opposition from commercial fishermen thwarted the attempt, and it was left at the EU MLS of 36cm, which fails to provide protection for immature seabass as the size at which females first spawn is 42cm.
 In Ireland, a moratorium on commercial fishing for bass has been in effect since 1990 and the species is restrictively managed for its valuable recreational sector and angling tourism industry.The European Anglers Alliance (EAA) estimate that in the UK, Ireland and the Netherlands there are at least 1 million recreational sea anglers who target seabass regularly and who increasingly adopt sustainable catch and release tactics when targeting bass.
 The UK has 37 designated bass nursery areas with fishing restrictions in UK legislation to protect young bass.